smallstack/smallstack/docs/general/install.md

 #### Node & NPM
 We recommend to install the current LTS version of node and the related npm version.
 Instructions can be found here: https://nodejs.org

+##### A note on NPM5
+Until most issues are resolved regarding the new package-lock.json file we cannot recommend to switch to NPM5.

 #### Meteor
 See https://guide.meteor.com/#quickstart